MARKET SNAPSHOT: Stock Market Retreats From Records As Worries About Tax Plan Weigh

 Continue Reading Below

-U.S. stocks were trading lower Thursday, pulling back from all-time highs as traders fretted over possible delays to passing Republican tax reform in Washington.
+U.S. stocks lost ground Thursday, pulling back from all-time highs as traders fretted over possible delays to passing Republican tax-cut legislation in Washington.

-Investors were also waiting for another batch of corporate results, including those from Dish, and Disney, for more evidence of a better-than-expected third-quarter earnings season.
+A selloff in so-called FANG stocks, that include Facebook, Apple, Netflix and Google's parent Alphabet, were also weighing on sentiment.

 The Nasdaq Composite Index slid 51 points, or 0.8%, to 6,737.